MingXian-Code/Image-Detection-with-Area-Calculation/README.md

 # 📷 Detection Model

-This repository contains a Python script for detecting and classifying shapes in images using the YOLOv8 model.
-The script processes images to identify shapes and classify them based on their contours.
+This repository contains Python scripts for detecting and classifying shapes in images using the YOLOv8 model, as well as training the YOLOv8 model.
+The scripts process images to identify shapes and classify them based on their contours.

 ## 📋 Table of Contents